sitegeist/git-hooks/README.md

 Lints all `.js` files and aborts the commit if errors are found.

 #### post-merge
-If the `package.json`, `npm-shrinkwrap.json`, `composer.json` or the `composer.lock` has changed in the upstream,
-this hook will automatically run either `npm update && npm prune` or `composer update` so your local dependencies match the current checked out HEAD.
+If the `package.json`, `npm-shrinkwrap.json`, `composer.json` or the `composer.lock` has been changed in the upstream, this hook will automatically run either `npm update && npm prune` or `composer update` so your local dependencies match the current checked out HEAD.

 #### prepare-commit-msg
 Evaluates the commit message against the [TYPO3 Commit guidelines](#guidelines).

 In case your current branch is a feature branch, the issue number of the branch gets parsed and automatically appended to the commit message.

 For example, if your current branch is called `task/29381/taskDescription`, and you commit
 ``` bash
 git commit -m "[TASK] Add person select to the quick booking widget"
 ```